 This week’s sculpture from Hadrian’s Villa is a marble statue of a young nude, the so-called ‘Capitoline Antinous’.
 It was found in 1723/24 during the time when Giuseppe Fede was undertaking the earliest concerted excavations at the Villa Adriana.
 However its exact provenance within the Villa is unknown.

+This week’s masterpieces from Hadrian’s Villa are eight marble statues depicting seated muses.
 In Greek mythology, the Muses were sister goddesses of music, poetry, and other artistic and intellectual pursuits.
 Poets and other artists often called on them for inspiration.
 Zeus, the king of the gods, was the father of the Muses.
 Their mother was… Continue reading The Muses in Pictures